 What is #Value!
 Error in Excel?

 Error is a common and integral part of excel formulas and function, but fixing those errors is what makes you a pro in excel.
-As a beginner, it is not easy to finding those errors and fixing them to work properly.
-Every error occurs because of user’s mistakes only, so it is important to know what our mistake is and why those errors are occurring.
-In this article, we will show you why we get #VALUE! errors in excel and how to fix it.
+As a beginner, it is not easy to finding those errors and fixing them to work correctly.
+Every error occurs because of user’s mistakes only, so it is essential to know what our mistake is and why those errors are happening.
+In this article, we will show you why we get #VALUE!
+Errors in excel and how to fix it.

 How to Fix #Value!
 Error in Excel?

-#VALUE!: This excel error occurs due to multiple reasons depending upon the formula that we use but the most common reason for this error is the wrong data type of values used in the cell references.
+#VALUE!: This excel error occurs due to multiple reasons depending upon the formula that we use, but the most common reason for this error is the wrong data type used in the cell references.

 - Look at the below formula for adding different cell values.

-In the above basic excel formula, we are trying to add numbers from A2 to A6 in cell A7 cell and we have got the result of #VALUE! error, the reason for this in cell A5 we have got value as “Forty” which is the wrong data type so returns #VALUE!.
+In the above basic excel formula, we are trying to add numbers from A2 to A6 in cell A7 cell, and we have got the result of #VALUE!
+Error, the reason for this in cell A5, we have value as “Forty,” which is the wrong data type so returns #VALUE!.

 - We get the following result.

 SUM function has ignored the wrong data type in the cell A5 and adds remaining cell values and gives the total.